Luke1962/espeak_ros/README.md

 -------------------------------------
 More details to come...

+2019-04-23
+Added
-Added parameters for italian language and set it as default
+-parameters for italian language and set it as default
+- launch file